DamianFox/introsde-2015-assignment-3-client/README.md

 * [Server on Heroku][1]
 * [Server][2]

-## WSDL Functions handle by the server:
+## WSDL Functions handled by the server:

 * readPersonList()
 * readPerson(Long id)